 • Mean time to respond (MTTR) stands for the average time it takes to recover from a system failure from when the first failure alert came in, not including any delay in the alert system.
 This MTTR is typically used in cybersecurity to measure the team’s efficiency in defusing system attacks.

-• Mean time to resolve (MTTR) represents the average time spent to completely resolve a system breakdown including the time it takes to detect the failure, diagnose the issue, and resolve the issue by making sure the breakdown doesn’t happen again.
+• Mean time to resolve (MTTR) represents the average time spent to completely resolve a system breakdown including the time it takes to detect the failure, diagnose the issue, and resolve the issue by ensuring the breakdown doesn’t happen again.
 This MTTR metric is mostly used for measuring the resolution process of unforeseen incidents and not service requests.

 How do you calculate MTTR?